 What are Effective Treatments for Damaged Self-Esteem?

 There are other treatments that help with self-esteem issues such as cognitive behavioral therapy, and hypnotherapy.
 When all else fails, psychotherapy comes to the rescue.
 However, this procedure must be done by a professionally trained bariatric specialist.
-Whereby, doctors can identify possibility of the link between your obesity and other mental health issues.
+Whereby doctors can identify the possibility of the link between your obesity and other mental health issues.

 Link Between Obesity and Mental Health